Centers for Cultural Understanding and Social Change

 The seven Centers for Cultural Understanding and Social Change are a collaborative group that aims to make UIC a welcoming and inclusive place for all students, faculty and staff.
 The Centers are committed to student success, intercultural engagement, vibrant scholarship, and dynamic community partnerships.

-News from the CCUSC
+Events from the CCUSC Heading link

 Arab American Cultural Center